FrancescoMucci/smartgrid-cybersec-presentation/README.md

-# Presentation on *"High-Assurance Smart Grid: A Three-Part Model for Smart Grid Control Systems*
+# Presentation on *"High-Assurance Smart Grid: A Three-Part Model for Smart Grid Control Systems"*

 This repository contains the presentation on the paper *"High-Assurance Smart Grid: A Three-Part Model for Smart Grid Control Systems*, T.M.
 Overman, R.W.
 Sackman, T.L.
 Davis, B.S.
 Cohen, Proceedings of the IEEE, Vol. 99, No. 6, June 2011.